At a glance

 Final Thoughts

 German compound words may look long and scary at first, but they follow clear and consistent patterns.
-Once you start to see the parts inside the word, it becomes easier to understand new vocabulary and expand your range naturally.
+Once you start to see the parts inside the word, it becomes far easier to absorb new vocabulary and expand your active range without rote memorisation.
+Treat each new compound less as a word to learn and more as a small puzzle to decode — that mindset shift alone tends to make the rest of the language feel more accessible.